kolkhis/tech-notes/linux/bandit-labs/notes.md

     # total 1.9M
     # drwxrwx-wx 8 root     bandit24 1.9M Jan 31 18:38 foo
     ```
+    We don't have read permissions, but we do have write permission for this

-    We can add a script in the `foo/` directory.
+    directory.
+So, we can add a script in the `foo/` directory.
     ```bash
     cd /var/spool/bandit24
-    touch foo/test.sh
+    touch foo/kol.sh
-    chmod 777 foo/test.sh
+    chmod 777 foo/kol.sh
-    vi foo/test.sh
+    vi foo/kol.sh
     ```
     Now we have a script file in the same directory as all others.